 The current decade kicked off with a memorable Iron Mic finale.
 The final battle between Beijing rapper Dawei (大卫) and Xinjiang MC Max (马俊) is viewed as a classic, and a turning point where Max won with his freestyle without the use of any curse words.

 Over the following years, Iron Mic would continue to bring rappers to broad national audiences, a rarity in the pre-Rap of China days.
-Champions included Xi’an’s PACT (派克特, 2011-2012); Young Dragon (小青龙, 2015-2016) from Kunming-based hip hop label Monster Gang (开山怪); Bei Bei (贝贝) and PG One from what would later become HHH (红花会), Xi’an’s biggest rap group; Bridge from Chongqing-based label GO$H; and Sun Bayi (孙八一) from Guizhou.
-All were widely acknowledged on the national stage, a rarity for underground rappers back then.
+Champions included Xi’an’s PACT (派克特, 2011-2012), Young Dragon (小青龙, 2015-2016) from Kunming-based hip hop label Monster Gang (开山怪), and Monster Gang founder MC Fei.
+Courtesy of the competition, Bei Bei (贝贝) and PG One from what would later become HHH (红花会), Xi’an’s biggest rap group, plus Bridge from Chongqing-based label GO$H and Sun Bayi (孙八一) from Guizhou all became widely acknowledged on the national stage, a rarity for underground rappers back then.

 But Iron Mic wasn’t the only battle arena.
 In 2012, Xi’an hosted the first 8 Mile Underground (地下八英里) competition, named after Eminem’s autobiographical film.
 Participating rap crews and labels included C.H.A.O.S, NOUS, HHH, and STA, while the freestyle contests between Young Dragon and PG One, PG One and GO$H’s Watch Me (aka 山鸡), and Bei Bei and Masiwei (later of Higher Brothers) were instant classics.
 The new generation demonstrated in these battles that they were ready to take Mandarin rap to the next level.